 - The four levels of care and SIA, with an indication that hospice will be paid based on them

 - The limitation on payments for inpatient care

 - Hospice nursing facility room and board payment methodology

 - Optional cap on overall hospice payment

-- Optional 2% point reduction in hospice payment for lack of quality adjustment
+- Optional 4 percentage point or less reduction in hospice payment for lack of quality adjustment

 Further guidance on the coverage benefit for hospice may be found at the Hospice Benefits page.